|

 biodiesel, capturing methane gas released from livestock operations

+for energy production, and harnessing wind power.
 And many are beginning to sort out water supply problems as warm,

 dry areas expand.
 That includes examining water rights before